Dansyuqri/MacroHardv2/README.md

 A short snippet describing the license (MIT, Apache, etc)

-descriptions of all the project, and all sub-modules and libraries 5-line code snippet on how its used (if it's a library) copyright and licensing information (or "Read LICENSE") instruction to grab the documentation instructions to install, configure, and to run the programs instruction to grab the latest code and detailed instructions to build it (or quick overview and "Read INSTALL") list of authors or "Read AUTHORS" instructions to submit bugs, feature requests, submit patches, join mailing list, get announcements, or join the user or dev community in other forms other contact info (email address, website, company name, address, etc) a brief history if it's a replacement or a fork of something else
+descriptions of all the project, and all sub-modules and libraries copyright and licensing information (or "Read LICENSE") instructions to submit bugs, feature requests, submit patches, join mailing list, get announcements, or join the user or dev community in other forms other contact info (email address, website, company name, address, etc) a brief history if it's a replacement or a fork of something else